ARMmbed/BLEIntros/Docs/Advanced/Bootloader.md

-#Internals of the Nordic DFU Boot Loader
+#Internals of the Nordic DFU boot loader

 The Device Firmware Update (DFU) service, when added to a BLE application, enables Firmware Over the Air (FOTA).
 As we’re working with Nordic’s nRF51822 Bluetooth system, we need a Nordic-specific DFU boot loader.

 To update or modify the boot loader, you’ll need to understand how it works.
 We’ll start with reviewing the components, then the sources the boot loader needs, and finally see how to set up the boot loader and combine it with an initial application.

-##Overview of Components
+##Overview of components

 FOTA requires the following components: